karava/stablo-pro/README.md

 2. `/studio/.env.development` or `/studio/sanity.json`

 To develop sanity cms locally, you also need to add the Project ID and Dataset in either `.env` or in `sanity.json` file.
+Change `.env.development.example` placed in the root folder and rename it to `.env.development` and add the Project ID and Dataset Name.

 ```
 # .env.development